How to Talk to Your Children When Christian Leaders Fall

 Share the gospel with them.
 Whatever direction you take in this discussion, don’t neglect to tell your children that Christ’s blood covers this, too.
 We have all sinned.
 None of us is righteous and God is holy and cannot condone sin.
 Thankfully, He has provided a sacrifice for us.
 For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord.
 Romans 6:23 What hope lies in those words!

-UPDATE 11/5/2013: Since we know the family involved, we intentionally left the names out of this article, not wanting to add any more to the grief and notoriety the wife and children are suffering already.
-However, some of our readers were concerned to know the situation which prompted this article, and when they searched online, learned the news from very ungracious, gossip-laden sources.
+UPDATE 11/5/2013: Since we are acquaintances with the family involved, we intentionally left the names out of this article, not wanting to add any more to the grief and notoriety the wife and children are suffering already.
+However, some of our readers were concerned to know the situation which prompted this article, and when they searched online, learned the news from some pretty unpleasant sources.
 Since there was a public confession and letter of resignation, you can read it directly here if you need that clarification.